 - Keep the needle in your skin after the dose counter has returned to 0 and count slowly to 6.
-This is to make sure that you get your full dose.
-If the needle is removed earlier, you may see a stream of solution coming from the needle tip.
-If so, the full dose will not be delivered. - Remove the needle from your skin.
-If blood appears at the injection site, press lightly.
-Do not rub the area.
+This is to make sure that you get your full dose. - If the needle is removed earlier, you may see a stream of solution coming from the needle tip.
+If so, the full dose will not be delivered.